fxxrytail/skzcode/content/og-about.md

 draft: false
 ---
 ## About
-Channel SKZ is a fan-made master list of Stray Kids video contents such as music videos, album promotion videos, variety shows, live streams, and more.
+Channel SKZ is a fan made master list of Stray Kids video contents such as music videos, album promotion videos, variety shows, live streams, and more.
 The name was inspired by the weekly program announcement they used to upload named  "[CH.
 SKZ](https://twitter.com/Stray_Kids/status/1142734078518558721)".
-[This is how Channel SKZ started.](/site-update/startline/)

 The main purpose of Channel SKZ is to make Stray Kids video contents easier to find by providing links to different platforms.
 Contents are organized in various ways such as: